SM-65F Atlas: 1965-

 The failure was caused by a seal jostled loose by the rapid-fire pyrotechnic cartridge ignition system used in the Atlas E/F missiles, flooding the B-1 turbopump with fuel and slowing down its rotation speed, cutting thrust levels in the engine to 80% and considerably reducing booster velocity and fuel consumption.
 The Atlas's onboard computer tried to compensate first by extending the booster engine burn time, but eventually a backup command forced booster shutdown and jettison.
 After BECO, the computer still tried to compensate by extending sustainer burn time until it went nearly a minute past what would have been normal cutoff.
-Following SECO, the booster also had to execute vernier solo mode for another 11 seconds.
-However, for simplicity reasons, the NOAA satellite had no electrical interface with the Atlas which caused it to fire is posigrade rockets at a preset time.
-Since it was still attached to the Atlas, it was impossible for the small thrusters to align the spacecraft correctly and thanks to the extended burn time, SECO would now take place at T+377 seconds, but at T+370 seconds, the timer on the NOAA automatically activated the solid fueled kick motor with the Atlas's sustainer engine still operating.
-The LOX tank dome was then blown off the Atlas, which registered on telemetry readouts as an instant loss of tank pressure.
-The NOAA separated, but ended up in a useless orbit and had to be abandoned.
+Following SECO, the booster also extended solo vernier flight for another 11 seconds.
+However, for simplicity reasons, the NOAA satellite had no electrical interface with the Atlas, which caused it to fire its posigrade rockets at a pre-set time.
+Since it was still attached to the Atlas, it was impossible for the spacecraft's small thrusters to orient itself correctly.
+Thanks to the extended burn time, SECO would now take place at T+377 seconds, but at T+370 seconds, the timer on the satellite automatically activated its solid fueled kick motor with the Atlas's sustainer engine still operating.
+The LOX tank dome was blown off the Atlas, which registered on telemetry readouts as an instant loss of tank pressure.
+The satellite separated, but ended up in a useless orbit and had to be abandoned.

 Atlas F launches were conducted from Cape Canaveral Air Force Station, at Launch Complexes 11 and 13, and Vandenberg Air Force Base at OSTF-2, LC-576 and SLC-3.
 A total of 55 Atlas F missile tests were conducted between 1961 and 1974, the post-1965 launches all being tests of reentry vehicles as Atlas had been retired from ICBM service, along with 39 space launches during 1967 to 1981.
 There were 16 failures.